SmithHeig/TWEB_Projet01/README.md

 ## Run

 Run the `run.sh` script.
-This will run the app in Docker containers
+This will run the app in Docker containers.

+Be sure that the port `4000`and `80` are available.